an9080/Developing-A-Deadlock-Handler/README.md

 # Developing-A-Deadlock-Handler
-Deadlock is one of the biggest concerns these days, as databases are accessed from various sites and demand and allocation of resources may lead to a deadlock in the database.
+Deadlock is one of the biggest concerns these days, as databases are accessed from various sites and demand and allocation of resources may lead to a deadlock in the database. a deadlock is an unwanted situation in which two or more transactions are waiting indefinitely for one another to give up locks.
+Deadlock is said to be one of the most feared complications in DBMS as no task ever gets finished and is in waiting for state forever.
+This project is aimed to implement a Timestamp deadlock prevention technique, these techniques are wait-die and wound-wait.
+Also, the project allows users to check the deadlock in a specific time they choose.